-In composite, MAOs grouped in the fourth quartile have higher administrative loss ratios across all expense types compared to MAOs grouped in the first, second, and third quartiles.5 Between the third and fourth quartiles, human capital (costs related to salaries, wages, and other items specific to in-house staffing resources) and operating expenses account for most of the increase in administrative costs.
-Taxes, fees, and other costs decreased significantly from CY 2020 to CY 2021 due to the removal of the HIPF.
+In composite, MAOs grouped in the fourth quartile have higher administrative loss ratios across all expense types compared to MAOs grouped in the first, second, and third quartiles.
+Between the third and fourth quartiles, human capital (costs related to salaries, wages, and other items specific to in-house staffing resources) and operating expenses account for most of the increase in administrative costs.

-Figure 6 summarizes the administrative cost per member per month (PMPM) for the most recent five-year period for all companies matching the inclusion criteria indicated in this report.
+Figure 7 summarizes the administrative cost per member per month (PMPM) for the most recent five-year period for all companies matching the inclusion criteria indicated in this report.

-5 A quartile is a cut point dividing the number of data points in a data set into four parts, or quarters, of roughly equal size.
+A quartile is a cut point dividing the number of data points in a data set into four parts, or quarters, of roughly equal size.